devtut/generate/docs/sql/sql-group-by-vs-distinct.md

 ---
-metaTitle: "SQL Group By vs Distinct"
+metaTitle: "SQL - SQL Group By vs Distinct"
 description: "Difference between GROUP BY and DISTINCT"
 ---